Enso21/Stories/docs/markdown/the-questionnaire.md

 7. Favorite fortnite dance?
 (Prithwish D.)
 8. What color is math?
 (Sharon W.)
    * Formerly: Illinois or Maryland?
 9. How much money would it take for you to become a middle school teacher for the rest of your career (yearly salary)?
 What subject would you teach?
-(Caroline R. )
+(Caroline R.)
 10. Name as many countries that border Norway that you can.
 (Dubem O.)
 11. What major U.S city would you least like to live in?
 (Jordan)
-12. Favorite class at Cornell?
+12. Favorite class at Cornell (or other college)?
 Bonus points for 3110 (Anissa D.)
 13. Name a yellow fruit. https://www.youtube.com/watch?v=SBeYzoQPbu8 (Allison L.)
 14. What is your go-to chip (brand and flavor)?
 (Henry Z.)
 15. If you could have a chain restaurant in Ithaca that isn't here what would you add?
 (Amanda A.)